 As the captain removed the dagger and hid it away upon his person, Claiomh clutched his abdomen in agony.
 “Traitor!” the swordsman exclaimed.
-He tried to rise from the bed, but the blood pooling out of his back and onto his cot had frozen.
+He tried to rise from the bed, but the blood pooling out of his back and onto his cot had frozen him in place.
 The ice magic from the dagger was also permeating his chest, freezing him from the inside, slowing his heart rate.

 “Turning traitor to unjust leaders is a righteous act,” Rhongomiant reasoned.
 “You have naught to do with the politics involved.
 You’re a soldier, a great one at that.
 A true warrior of renown.
-I shall not see your likes for quite some time I think.
+I shall not see your like for quite some time, I think.
 Such a shame.
-Such a waste…” the captain hung his head and turned to go, but as he did so Claiomh felt a tremendous heat rise from within himself.
+Such a waste…” the captain hung his head and turned to go, but as he did so, Claiomh felt a tremendous heat rise from within himself.

 Such rage, as could not be comprehended by ones untouched by betrayal, rose within like the magma of a raging volcano.
 Claiomh began to emit a bright orange flame from his chest.
 He bled lava as his body burned away the ice magic that was freezing and trapping him.
 He roared a great sound that drew Rhongomiant’s attention and made the captain freeze in shock.

 Many lives were lost in that fire, but Claiomh persisted.
 His body, still breathing, was dragged from the rubble and was allowed time to recover in an isolated ward.
-When he had recovered enough to stand he was sentenced to death for the crime of arson.
-He was not given a trial or a chance to tell anyone what happened.
-The order came down from a general in the Head Guard.
-One who needed loyal soldiers out of the way.
+When he had recovered enough to stand, he was sentenced to death for the crime of military sabotage via arson.
+He was not given a trial or a chance to tell anyone what happened, as the order came down from a general in the Head Guard; one who needed loyal soldiers out of the way.

 The words of the one in azure armour cause a breeze to begin stirring around Claiomh’s tree.
 The wind circulates and begins to pick off pieces of vegetation and debris that have been collected over the years.
 It takes a great while and great persistence but the azure one manages to rid Claiomh of all the detritus and plants that had snared him, peeling away deep blue bark.
 All that is left trapping Claiomh is the husk-like corpse of the creature that had shrouded him with its body.

 Closing in slowly and deliberately is a gollwyng.
 The hulking mass lumbers forward on two powerful legs coated in purplish ooze.
 Above the legs is a great spinal cord that runs perpendicular to them.
 This backbone is the origin of the purplish ooze, though closer to the vertebrae the thick slime is glowing pink.
-The spine extends behind the fiend into a long, broad tail.
-One meant to counterbalance the monster’s huge head.
+The spine extends behind the fiend into a long, broad tail; one meant to counterbalance the monster’s huge head.
 Extending up from the hips to a short, thick neck, the spine leads into a massive skull.
 This is not the logical skull of a living creature though.
-This is the gaping maw of a warped undead soul gone mad.
-Teeth hang down like hand-sized daggers, but there is no lower jaw to contain them.
-Unabashed they constantly angle towards new prey.
-Down from this maw, dripping more of the dark secretion comes a noise like a very deep rumbling.
-One that could hardly be considered a sound to mortal ears.
+This is the gaping maw of a warped undead soul gone mad: teeth hang down like hand-sized daggers, but there is no lower jaw to contain them.
+Unabashed, they constantly angle towards new prey.
+From this maw, dripping more of the dark secretion, comes a noise like a very deep rumbling; one that could hardly be considered a sound to mortal ears.

 The gollwyng stomps forward, arcing its great head back, preparing to strike down the azure one.
 Hastily, he draws his mace but is unsure how much good it will do.
 As a Clapper Guard, his strength is in his words, not his battle prowess, but this would not be the first time he dances with fiends upon these plains.
-As the gollwyng swings its massive head downwards the azure one combat-rolls towards the monster’s left flank.
-The force of the attack embeds the beast’s teeth into the ground.
-For the moment it is stuck.
+As the gollwyng swings its massive head downward, the azure one combat-rolls toward the monster’s left flank.
+The force of the attack embeds the beast’s teeth into the ground and for the moment it is stuck.
 The guard swings at the fiend’s leg, but all the force from his blows is absorbed by the dripping ooze that coats the trunk-like leg bones.

 “No!
 Leave him be, foul beast!” yells the guard, charging the gollwyng fearlessly.
-The gollwyng seems to be peering into Claiomh’s eyes.
-It then begins to deeply inhale, pulling the air into its cavernous skull.
-It is beginning to consume Claiomh’s remaining essence.
+The gollwyng seems to be peering into Claiomh’s eyes, but it then begins to deeply inhale, pulling the air into its cavernous skull: it is beginning to consume Claiomh’s remaining essence.
 “Back, monster!” the guard cries as he strikes the gollwyng’s skull with an upward arching swing of his mace.
 The underside, where the mace hits, does not have as thick a layer of ooze as the legs, therefore this attack is more successful.
 Though, an undead fiend of this size and nature does not fall easily.
 The beast is stunned briefly by the blow, allowing the guard to place himself between the monster and Claiomh’s body.
 “This is my charge.
 I am tending to him and you may not dine upon his remaining essence!” he shouts at the monster defiantly.
-He then lets out a great and proud roar.
-One ringing with the duty of a Clapper Guard and the force of a draconic soul.
+He then lets out a great and proud roar; one ringing with the duty of a Clapper Guard and the force of a draconic soul.

-Roused by the sight of battle he begins to move his limbs.
-Stiff they were with years of disuse, but slowly he regains control.
+Roused by the sight of battle, he begins to move his limbs.
+Stiff they are with years of disuse, but slowly he regains control.
 The guard is drawing the gollwyng’s attention as much as he can, but alone he is struggling to maintain the upper hand.
-As Claiomh stretches and flexes he notices something glowing upon the belt of the azure one.
+As Claiomh stretches and flexes, he notices something glowing upon the belt of the azure one.
 The small pouch that contains the dust of the dyfiant fallow that had sheltered Claiomh glows before his eyes, but his alone.
-Over his statuesque stay upon the abysmal plains, he had bonded with the creature.
-Their bodies and souls tangled amongst the debris and vegetation of these near-empty wilds.
+Over his statuesque stay upon the abysmal plains, he had bonded with the creature; their bodies and souls tangled amongst the debris and vegetation of these near-empty wilds.
 The dust is calling out like it is part of him and his body urges him to answer it.

-He ambles towards the guard, who has just dodged another crater-creating head bash from the gollwyng and calls out, “Hand me that pouch.”
+He ambles toward the guard, who has just dodged another crater-creating head bash from the gollwyng and calls out, “Hand me that pouch.”

 The guard turns and jumps as he notices Claiomh.
 “You can move!
 You can speak!”
 He exclaims in surprise.

 “No time for discussion, hand me that pouch!”
-Claiomh insists, his senses and wits returning.
+Claiomh insists, his senses and wits returning swiftly.

 The guard nods and tosses him the pouch full of dust.
 “I don’t know what you’re up to, but I hope it can help us deal with this fiend.”